 We commend Intesa Sanpaolo for adopting a public policy on nuclear weapons.
 We recommend Intesa Sanpaolo apply its exclusion policy to companies regardless of their country of origin.
 Intesa Sanpaolo should expand its policy to cover all types of nuclear weapons producing companies including those that produce specifically designed delivery systems.
 It should apply its policy to all financial products including all asset classes.
 Intesa Sanpaolo is strengthening the application of its exclusion policy and we look forward to assess progress made in that respect in next year’s report.
 We look forward to engaging with Intesa Sanpaolo, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Intesa Sanpaolo has a leaky policy on nuclear weapons.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!